 2020 brings many things with it.
 Brexit.
 Another iPhone.
 The 30th anniversary of Fresh Prince Of Bel Air.
-A Crackerjack revival, the increasingly critical state of our burning planet and the inauguration of a Gangsta Granny rollercoaster at Thorpe Park, and now, a global pandemic that’s shut down life as we know it.
+A Crackerjack revival, the increasingly critical state of our burning planet, the inauguration of a Gangsta Granny rollercoaster at Thorpe Park, and now, a global pandemic that’s shut down life as we know it.

 A mixed bag, all told.

 One thing you can largely rely on in worrying times is television, and below are the top returning British shows that fought their way through the Covid-19 lockdown to come back in 2020.

 Ricky Gervais’ emotional Netflix comedy about a misanthrope widower (Gervais) struggling to cope after the death of his wife (Kerry Godliman) will return for a second six-episode run.
 Filming began in September 2019, and it arrived on Netflix in April.
 Diane Morgan and Mandeep Dhillon co-star.

 Blood series 2

 Release date: Monday 27th April, 9pm, Channel 5

 2018 welcomed the arrival of Sophie Petzal’s award-winning Irish domestic thriller Blood, which starred Line Of Duty‘s Adrian Dunbar as a widower under suspicion when his estranged daughter Cat (Carolina Main) returns to the family fold.
 It was tightly scripted with a great cast and told a satisfying and emotional story.
 Read our interview with its creator here.
 Over in Ireland, Virgin Media One aired the second series in February 2020, and it’s available on-demand on My5 in the UK here.